When you find yourself in the eye of a social media storm it's a pretty scary place to be.

 When you sense something's going wrong, stay calm.

-If you have steps one and two in place there’ll be no need to panic.
+If you have steps one and two in place, there will be no need to panic.
 Take a deep breath, dig out your plan and put it into action.

 You should publicly acknowledge the problem as quickly as possible.